Stereolithography: Materials

 The liquid materials used for SLA printing are commonly referred to as "resins" and are thermoset polymers.
-A wide variety of resins are commercially available and it is also possible to use homemade resins to test different compositions for example.
+A wide variety of resins are commercially available, and it is also possible to use homemade resins.
 Material properties vary according to formulation configurations: "materials can be soft or hard, heavily filled with secondary materials like glass and ceramic, or imbued with mechanical properties like high heat deflection temperature or impact resistance".
 Recently, some studies have tested the possibility to green or reusable materials to produce "sustainable" resins.
 It is possible to classify the resins in the following categories: